What Is an SEO Audit? Why Do an SEO Audit? How To Do One?

 Ask for a technical and search audit for your site to learn what they think needs to be done, why, and what the expected outcome should be.
 You’ll probably have to pay for this. … Your prospective SEO should be able to give you realistic estimates of improvement, and an estimate of the work involved.
 If they guarantee you that their changes will give you first place in search results, find someone else.

 This advice is often wrongly interpreted as “demand a free audit” from a potential SEO company.
 If you do run into a company that does a free audit, it’s likely a surface-level report run from software tools.

 With countless variables in the search engine algorithms, a free audit is usually of minimal value and seldom proves the value of the SEO agency.

 To put this into perspective, when we do a professional SEO audit, we manually check a long list of items that help us discover SEO issues.
 This can take hundreds of hours over 10 weeks as part of a six-month program.

-After delivery of the report and discussions of the findings, we work with the client’s internal team for three months to mentor, consult, guide and confirm the implementation of our findings.
+After the delivery of the report and discussions of the findings, we work with the client’s internal team for three months to mentor, consult, guide, and confirm the implementation of our findings.